J-1 Visa Patient Care Manager Jobs

 Clarify the two-year home residency rule upfront

 Patient Care Manager roles in publicly funded health programs may trigger the J-1 two-year home-country physical presence requirement.
-Ask your designated sponsor at the offer stage whether your specific funding source or program classification carries this condition, because it affects future H-1B or green card timing.
+Ask your designated sponsor at the offer stage whether your specific funding source or program classification carries this condition, because it affects future H-1B visa or green card timing.

 Negotiate the training plan timeline before signing